Redcowbois/Turn-Base-RPG/README.txt

 1- Select a character
 2- Select an ability
-3- Repeat till someone dies
+3- Repeat step 2 till someone dies

 Shields will heal you for a certain amount if it blocks an attack.